jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

       ...
   done

-  # Use portable POSIX
+  # Use portable POSIX.
-  # No performance difference
+  # No real performance
+  # difference
   for i in $(seq 10)
   do
       ...